xumingming/storm-wiki/Clojure-DSL.md

 #### Prepared bolts

-To do more complex bolts, such as ones that do joins and streaming aggregations, the bolt will need to store state.
+To do more complex bolts, such as ones that do joins and streaming aggregations, the bolt needs to store state.
 You can do this by creating a prepared bolt which is specified by including `{:prepare true}` in the option map.
 Consider, for example, this bolt that implements word counting:

 ```clojure
 (defbolt word-count ["word" "count"] {:prepare true}